 Once a student has achieved the first two of the primary benchmarks, then the teacher can request the writing prompt.
 This writing prompt will be read by the Intensive English Coordinator and will be scored based on a rubric.

-Middle School Transition Out of the IE Program Requirements
+Middle School and Secondary Transition Requirements